Yield Management Embraces Expanding Role

 Engineers traditionally have used computer-aided tools to localize and classify defect types in wafer maps, and that continues today.
 But many fab and process engineers also are exploring whether ML models can provide automated alternatives to reduce this time-consuming and costly process.
 How successful that will be remains to be seen.
 A high level of data customization, coupled with limited accuracy of ML approaches, are common challenges.
 In addition, it’s sometimes difficult to predict the bounding box around a given defect (localization).
 Such defects also vary greatly in size, from micro-residues to scratches over several millimeters, which adds complexity.

 Prashant Shinde and colleagues at Samsung Semiconductor’s India R&D Center reported on a YOLO (You Only Look Once) object detection architecture that achieved 94% accuracy in defect classification accuracy, while providing defect localization that often is not provided with other architectures.
 [3] More recently, Sanghyun Choi, software development engineer at Siemens EDA and colleagues used version 8 of YOLO to detect defects in SEM images to tie defect locations to the design layout, classify the defects, and provide clues as to related process issues.
 [4] In this study, five models were used to capture all defect types, and a strategy called ensemble voting assigns votes to cases where different models provided overlapping bounding boxes, thereby improving localization prediction accuracy.
-The ML is expected to increase the accuracy of root cause analysis and faster problem solving between manufacturing and design layouts.
+The ML is expected to increase the accuracy of root cause analysis and speed problem solving between manufacturing and design layouts.

 A single yield management hub?